 Launched by Seattle7Writers in 2010, Pocket Libraries has delivered more than 34,000 books to readers of all ages — grown-ups, kids, teens, and families.
 We are very grateful to Third Place Books Ravenna, Phinney Books, and the Seattle Review of Books, the independent booksellers and reviewers who partner with us to make sure advance review copies find their way to readers, instead of the recycling bin.

 How can I help?

-Pocket Libraries is co-directed by Megan Tully and Dawn McCarra Bass and run by a cohort of amazing volunteers.
+Pocket Libraries is managed by Megan Tully, Kristin Dahlquist, and Dawn McCarra Bass and run by a cohort of amazing volunteers.
 Want to help?
 Email us at firstname.lastname@example.org.

 We’re always accepting donations of advance review copies and adoptable used books.
 What’s an “adoptable” book?
 It’s a book you’d be happy to have on your own shelf.
 It’s in good condition — clean and well bound.
 It’s interesting — maybe not to you, but you bet it will be to someone else.

 Cookbooks, genre fiction, readable nonfiction, and YA, middle grade, and kidlit are very welcome.
 Tech manuals from five years ago need not apply.